About Layne Russell

-Leslye Layne Russell, poet, singer-songwriter, and dancer, is a native Northern Californian, born in Chico and raised in Redding.
-When she was very young she lived for several years in Portola, a small trainstop town on the Feather River in the Sierra Nevada Mountains.
+Leslye Layne Russell, poet, singer-songwriter, and dancer, is a native Northern Californian and first-wave baby boomer, born in Chico and raised in Redding.
+When she was very young she lived for several years in Portola, a small trainstop town on the Feather River near the Sierra Valley in the northern Sierra Nevada Mountains.

 Layne’s meditative, metaphysical background and orientation comes through subtly and naturally in her writing; her poems reveal the inherent beauty and consciousness in everyday life.
 Also, being a dancer and musician, Layne writes with a heightened, rich sense of sound and rhythm.
 Layne is an award winning poet published in “The Dickens,” “Poetic Express,” “Poetry Now,” “In Sublette’s Barn,” “Free Cuisenart,” “Poetry Repair Shop,” “Fish Dance,” Vancouver Canada “Tibet: Art Speaks,” “One Dog Press,” “Minotaur Press,” “Baker Street Irregular,” “The Hold,” “In the Grove,” “Disquieting Muses,” “TADS,” “Blue Moon Quarterly,” “Haiku Yearbook,” “Haijinx,” “Poets4Peace,” “Poets Against War,” and others.
-Layne’s poetry books, Last Visit, a collection of poems inspired by her mother who died in 1994, and A Quiet Place, a poetry collection, are being published by White Owl Publishing.
-Into the Dark Mountain, a collection of mountain poetry and haiku, is being published by dPress.
+Layne’s poetry books, Last Visit, a collection of poems inspired by her mother who died in 1994, and A Quiet Place, a poetry collection, are published by White Owl Publishing.
+Into the Dark Mountain, a collection of mountain poetry and haiku, will be ready in 2013.